 100 feet, the modest center of a four block neighborhood.
 Their appeal derives in part from the fact that the squares are partially hidden on approach, and in part because they afford relief to small east-west streets the size of wide alleys.
-You approach either
+You approach either pinwheel facing a building and these buildings in turn, enjoy long views down the street.

-Babcock Ranch Rowhouses 2014
+Babcock Ranch Rowhouses